naratech-eng/researcher-platform/docs/README.md

 1. Use any Markdown viewer to read individual files
 2. For best results with diagrams, use a Markdown viewer that supports Mermaid diagrams
 3. Follow the structure in `SUMMARY.md` for logical navigation

-### For PDF Generation

-To convert the documentation to PDF format:
-1. Use the `manus-md-to-pdf` utility for individual files
-2. Example: `manus-md-to-pdf /path/to/file.md /path/to/output.pdf`

 ## Validation